blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/training_gpu_power.png)

 Note that the GPU in position 2 is running significantly hotter than the others: this is only under load, and was due to an incorrectly torqued heatsink.
-After tightening,
+After tightening, the GPU is more in line with the others and no longer ramps up the fan speed (more on that later).

 ![server]({{https://blbadger.github.io}}/server_setup/idle_gpu_power.png)

-It is remarkable that removing the V100 boost clock speed (1530 MHz) and reducing the base from 1290 MHz to 1005 MHz (along with our earlier power limits) leads to such a small change in performance: enforcing this for a training run with only two GPUs during a test leads to a ~15% decline in training speed.
+It is remarkable that removing the V100 boost clock speed (1530 MHz) and reducing the base from 1290 MHz to 1005 MHz (along with our earlier power limits) leads to such a small change in performance: enforcing this for a training run with only two GPUs during a test leads to a ~13% decline in training speed.

 I should mention one more unexpected cause of stalled training: running `watch -n0.1 nvidia-smi` during training leads to hung CPU threads and frozen memory transfer to one or more GPUs, apparently somewhat randomly.
 Running the command also leads to significantly slower training, especially when more than one GPU is used: there is a 15% performance drop when all four GPUs are running at full tilt (although only a ~5% drop for one GPU).
 These bad behaviours are not observed in my experience for consumer grade hardware (RTX 3060 with i7-12700F) and it is curious why they would manifest here.
 A simple test to see if this was caused by the NVlink system would be to remove all GPUs save one and repeat the same training runs with `nvidia-smi` running concurrently, but I will not be doing this as removing and replacing SXM2 modules is a pain.